jceresearch/pydit/README.md

 ### Why a dedicated library for auditors?

-The problem Pydit tries to solve is that all these cleanup and checks (e.g. find duplicates or blanks) are quite important for our work and start to crop up everywhere, often snippets pasted from internet or code used in another audit with no consistency or tests.
+The problem Pydit tries to solve is that all these cleanup and checks (e.g. find duplicates or blanks) are key to our tests and start to crop up everywhere, I end up pasting snippets from internet or code used in another audit with no consistency or tests (nowadays using Copilot but that is no guarantee of quality yet)

-On the other hand, libraries like pyjanitor do a great job but
+Libraries like pyjanitor do a great job, however:
   a) require installation that often is not allowed in your environment
   b) tend to be very compact and non verbose (e.g. use method chaining) and
-  c) are difficult to verify given the complexity of the library overall.
+  c) are difficult to review/verify given the complexity of the library overall.

-For internal audit tests, what we really need is:
+For internal audit tests, what I typically need is:
   a) very verbose and easy to review code and output.
   b) performance is secondary.
-We just need it to run a few times for the duration of the audit.
+Typically we run it in batch a few times for the duration of the audit.
-  c) portable, minimal dependencies, pure python.
+  c) portable, minimal dependencies, pure python, drop-in module ideally.

 This leads to Pydit following these principles: